To the Members of Tata Chemicals Limited Basis for Opinion

 |

-Assessing the adequacy of the Company's disclosures of key assumptions, judgments and sensitivities in respect of Goodwill impairment.
+Assessing the adequacy of the Company's disclosures of key assumptions, judgments and sensitivities in respect of impairment testing.

 |

 The Company's Management and Board of Directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report, but does not include the Standalone Financial Statements and our auditor's report thereon.
+The other information comprises the information included in the annual report, but does not include the financial statements and auditor's report thereon.
+The annual report is expected to be made available to us after the date of this auditor's report.

 Management's and Board of Directors' Responsibilities for the Standalone Financial Statements

 • Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-Under Section 143(3X0 of the Act, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls.
+Under Section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls.

 • Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Management and Board of Directors.